CJGreig/QGIS-Documentation/docs/training_manual/basic_map/preparation.rst

 .. note::  The screenshots for this course were taken in QGIS 3.14 running on Linux and QGIS 3.22 running on Windows.
 Depending on your setup, the screens you encounter may well appear somewhat different.
 However, all the same buttons will still be available, and the instructions will work on any OS.
-You will need QGIS 3.4 (the latest version at time of writing) to use this course.

-Let's get started right away!

 .. _tm_prepare_a_map: